Ian Witten: Career and research

 and conceived and obtained funding for the development of the original WEKA software package for data mining.

 Witten further made considerable contributions to the field of compression, creating novel algorithms for text and image compression with Alistair Moffat and Timothy C. Bell.
 He is also one of the major contributors to the digital libraries field, and founder of the Greenstone Digital Library Software.

+His former doctoral students include Craig Nevill-Manning and Saul Greenberg.